 Retreats conducted June 28-July 2 at Samford University in Birmingham, AL; July 5-9 in Dallas, TX, and July 12-16 at Carson-Newman College in Jefferson City, TN were classic examples of diversity.
 The participants came from Alabama, Mississippi, Missouri, Tennessee, Texas and Virginia.
 Some were still in their ministry positions and left the retreat with new perspectives and a new determination to face their conflict in a healthier way.

-During the past four and a half years, 224 persons have participated in 22 Wellness Retreats.
-These, “our graduates,” are among the first in their area to reach out to ministers experiencing conflict in their church position.
-Having “been there and done that,” these people have a unique ability to minister.
+During the past 19 years, 1,162 persons have participated in 116 Wellness Retreats.
+These alumni are among the first in their area to reach out to ministers experiencing conflict in their church position.
+Having "been there and done that," these people have a unique ability to minister.
 Thus, our ministry cycle continues.

 From The Servant, Volume 4, Issue 3, July 1999